 Because of its beautiful flowers and hardy nature, marigold is grown worldwide and used for a variety of purposes.
-Scientific investigations of this herb have unveiled that it possesses certain compounds that are advantageous for human health, but some are yet to be fully understood.
+Scientific investigations on this herb have unveiled that it possesses certain compounds that are advantageous for human health, although some are yet to be fully understood.

-Marigold remedies are not commonly stocked by herbalist stores; however, medicinal preparations of infusions, tinctures, and ointments can be made at home at applied topically.
+Marigold remedies are not commonly found in herbalist stores; however, medicinal preparations of infusions, tinctures, and ointments can be made at home and applied topically.

 3. Cabbage (Brassica oleracea var. capitata)

-Traditionally used by the ancient Chinese for medicinal purposes, cabbage has swept its way around the world and into the homes of many for all occasions, from St. Patrick's Day to daily consumption.
+Traditionally used by the ancient Chinese for medicinal purposes, cabbage has swept its way around the world and into the homes of many for various occasions, from St. Patrick's Day to daily consumption.

 Although green cabbage is eaten more often, red cabbage offers more nutritional benefits.
 Phytochemicals called anthocyanins give the vegetable its color and enhance wound healing by boosting production of cytokines, a type of protein that triggers a protective immune response.